Still a work in progress; I will be adding more information as I gather it.

 An Introduction ~

-I am Þóra Hrafnsdottir of Tir-y-don, Atlantia.
-I am a heavy fighter; I also do Arts & Sciences, and make most of my armour and garb.
+I am Þóra Hrafnsdottir, also known as Thóra the Tall, of the Barony of Black Diamond, Atlantia.
+I am a heavy fighter, I do Arts & Sciences, and make most of my armor and garb.

-I am squired to Harald Brandarm of Dun Carraig, Atlantia, and current Seneschal of Tir-y-don, Atlantia.
+I am squired to Harald Brandarm of Dun Carraig, Atlantia.

-The title of the blog comes from my original heraldry - I describe it as five swords within a red ribbon pierced with five needles.
+The title of the blog comes from my original heraldry, which is now registered as my badge: Argent, five swords in annulo, points to center sable within an annulet gules.
+I describe it as 'five swords within a red ribbon pierced with five needles'.
 The swords for my fighting, the needles for my fiber arts, and the ribbon for the blood of life.
-This is now my badge: Argent, five swords in annulo, points to center sable within an annulet gules.

-I submitted a new device in the winter of 2016, and kept one sword, one needle, and the red ribbon - though the ribbon is now a chief (a bar across the top) rather than a circle.
-I also added a raven to the device.
+My current device was submitted in the winter of 2016, and I kept one sword, one needle, and the red ribbon from the heraldry that I originally submitted.
 This was registered in February of 2017: Argent, a raven rising perched upon and maintaining a sword fesswise sable, on a chief gules a needle argent.

 My Arts & Sciences: